Why Animal Welfare & Behavior?

 About the MSc Program

 The Master of Science in Animal Welfare and Behavior is designed as an online program with an option for on-site research.
-It can be completed as a full-time program in a two-year period or as a part-time program over a longer period.
+It can be completed as a part-time program in a two-year period or longer (up to four years).
 Please see below for details of the curriculum.

 We offer three curricular options within the program.
 All students enrolled in the MSc in Animal Welfare & Behavior complete core requirements.
 In addition, all MSc students are required to complete either a professional portfolio or a capstone project, which must involve the generation of independent and original intellectual content.